edgio-docs/edgio-docs/src/guides/basics/deployments.md

     The CLI will automatically detect your property's framework, create an optimized production build, and upload it to {{ PRODUCT }}.
 This takes about a minute for most applications.

     Once the deployment is complete, the CLI will output the URL for your site.
-The site name is automatically derived from the `name` field in `package.json`.
+Your property's name is automatically derived from the `name` field in `package.json`.
 This can be overridden by using `--property` option when running `{{ FULL_CLI_NAME }} deploy`.

 ## Versioning {/*versioning*/}